andrei-murashev/fedorafig/README.md

 Using these flags doesn't "include" anything extra.
 It simply means that you start with nothing included in your application of the configuration when you start using the flags, and then the flags include specifically what you want.

+### Uninstalling
+Simply run: `fedorafig uninstall` \
+Optionally you can pass the flags `-c` or `--with-config` to also remove the current configuration directory of the utility, and the flags `-s` `--with-state` to also remove the state directory.

 ## Coming features
 ### Support for multiple subentries